AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 2. EduBook checks whether the target is a single student or a class.
 3. EduBook updates the assignment status to completed for the student or for all students in the class.
-4. EduBook informs the tutor that the assignment was successfully marked for the student, or for a class, how many students were marked, already marked, or did not have the assignment.
+4. EduBook informs the tutor that the assignment was successfully marked for the student, or for a class, how many students' assignments were marked, already marked, or did not have the assignment.

    Use case ends.